Full forward model of galaxy clustering statistics with AbacusSummit lightcones: Forward model with simulation lightcones

-The CMASS sample we consider for this analysis is approximately 9000 deg$^2$ in area and spans redshift range $0.45<z<0.6$.
+Throughout this section, we use CMASS as an example, but the techniques we describe are generic to any spectroscopic galaxy survey.
+The CMASS sample is approximately 9000 deg$^2$ in area and spans redshift range $0.45<z<0.6$.
 Thus, we can exceed the data volume with two base lightcones, though ideally we want to use even more lightcones to further reduce model sample variance.